Bombardier gets test permit for Learjet 85 first flight

 The first flight test vehicle, or FTV1, is complete and other flight test vehicles are in various stages of fabrication and assembly, the company said.

-Bombardier still faces headaches with its four-times delayed, over-budget CSeries narrowbody jet, which will compete with smaller planes made by Boeing Co (BA.N) and Airbus Group NV (AIR.PA).
+Bombardier still faces headaches with its four-times delayed, over-budget CSeries narrowbody jet, which will compete with smaller planes made by Boeing Co and Airbus Group NV .

 The CSeries, which is not expected to go into commercial service until the second half of 2015, will cost $4.4 billion to develop, some $1.05 billion over original estimates.